GovTechSG/seed-documentation/additional-resources/glossary.md

 Device which is not a GSIB.
 This could be your personal device, or a device issued by your vendor or agency.

-You must enrol this device with SEED (GovTech's MDM solution) in order to access SGTS resources, products and services that requires SEED.
+You must enrol this device with SEED(GovTech's MDM solution) in order to access SGTS resources, products and services that requires SEED.

-**non-SE GSIB**
+**Non-SE GSIB**

-If you are using a non-SE GSIB device, every time you log in to your device, you will be prompted to enter your BitLocker PIN.
+GSIB device which is not a Secured Email(SE) device.
 You can access the internet and intranet using this device.

-**Note**<br>
-> You can't onboard this device to SEED.
+?> You can't onboard this device to SEED.

 **SE GSIB**

-It is a Secured Email (SE) GSIB device.
+GSIB device which is a Secured Email(SE) device.
 This GSIB device is assigned to public officers who handle sensitive and secret information.

 If you are using a SE GSIB device, you will be using your PS-Card to authenticate.
 You will not be able to access internet using this SE-GSIB device.

-**Note**<br>
->- You can't use this device to activate your TechPass account.
->- You can't onboard this device to SEED.
+?> - You can't use this device to activate your TechPass account.<br>- You can't onboard this device to SEED.

 **SEED**